 - Sending out invoices, statements or collection letters

 - Confirming a recent transaction with a customer

 - Thanking a customer for their continued loyalty

 - Notifying a customer of any changes to their account, whether this has been made by themselves or by the business

 Variable data printing, which can also be utilised with a process called mail merge, allows you to print multiple forms of transactional mail in one print through.
 Perhaps this is the same piece of mail but directed to different customers, or maybe you are printing multiple invoices and statements which all require different content contained within.

-Also read these articles relating to variable data printing:
+Have a look at these articles relating to variable data printing:

 So now that we have explained the benefits of variable data printing and its role in personalisation it’s time to consider implementing this as part of a future solution.
 Call 0800 612 1972 to discuss how to make the most of your future variable data print campaigns or complete this contact form for an early call back.